Convert Watts Into Kilowatt Hours

 Scientific Explanation: Joules, Power, and Energy

 To delve deeper, let's revisit the scientific underpinnings.
+A joule is the SI unit of energy.
 The watt is a unit of power, defined as one joule per second (J/s).
-A joule is the SI unit of energy.
-Therefore, a watt-hour (Wh) represents the energy consumed at a rate of one watt for one hour, equaling 3600 joules (1 watt x 3600 seconds).
+Which means, a watt-hour (Wh) represents the energy consumed at a rate of one watt for one hour, equaling 3600 joules (1 watt x 3600 seconds).

 The kilowatt-hour is simply a larger unit, representing 1000 watt-hours or 3,600,000 joules.
 Understanding this fundamental relationship clarifies the conversion process.